-It would seem that our monetary institution is facing uncharted waters ahead in their financial commitment to Americans everywhere!
+It would seem that our monetary institution are facing uncharted waters ahead in their financial commitment to Americans everywhere!

-The Federal Reserve is reducing their balance sheet by allowing securities to mature and selling a portion of them.
+The Federal Reserve is reducing its balance sheet by allowing securities to mature and selling a portion of them.

 They bought these assets at lower interest rates, resulting in higher purchase prices – meaning when they are sold, the Fed takes on an unfortunate loss that can be seen reflected in remittances back to Treasury noted on previous charts.

 The Federal Reserve is facing an increasingly precarious situation.
-Selling securities, even at a loss, will only further reduce their assets and increase liabilities beyond the point of insolvency.
+Selling securities, even at a loss, will only further reduce its assets and increase liabilities beyond the point of insolvency.

-Moreover – those proposing that they print money to combat this problem may be exacerbating it by making them more financially unstable than before!
+Moreover – those proposing that it print money to combat this problem may be exacerbating it by making them more financially unstable than before!

 Can't the Fed just Print More Money?

 If the Fed prints money, it has to put it in the reserve accounts of banksters like Goldman Sachs, JP Morgan, Bank of America, et cetera.
-They're increasing the liability side of their balance sheet without increasing the asset side.
+It's increasing the liability side of its balance sheet without increasing the asset side.
 So it just makes the matter worse.

-So then the question becomes, okay, George, well, how are they getting away with this?
-What are they doing to plug the hole that's being blown in their balance sheet?
+So then the question becomes, okay, George, well, how is it getting away with this?
+What are they doing to plug the hole that's being blown in its balance sheet?

-This is where they come up with basically an accounting gimmick to make it seem like they're not insolvent.
+This is where its comes up with basically an accounting gimmick to make it seem like they're not insolvent.

 It's called a deferred asset.

-This means they are giving themselves IOUs on future profits that they are going to make.
+This means it's giving itself IOUs on future profits that it is going to make.

 The Deferred Asset Accounting Gimmick

-It appears that the Fed has resorted to a clever accounting ploy in order to deceive the public and make it seem like they are not facing insolvency.
+It appears that the Fed has resorted to a clever accounting ploy in order to deceive the public and make it seem like it is not facing insolvency.

-It is estimated that $13 billion of their balance sheet was created through this deceptive tactic, leaving many wondering if there's enough equity left for them to take such a hefty hit without repercussions.
+It is estimated that $13 billion of its balance sheet was created through this deceptive tactic, leaving many wondering if there's enough equity left for it to take such a hefty hit without repercussions.

 How much equity does the Fed really have?

-Though the liabilities section of their balance sheet appears straightforward, it is quickly taking a turn for the worse.
+Though the liabilities section of its balance sheet appears straightforward, it is quickly taking a turn for the worse.